 Leadership Overview

-Cherokee Nation has 10 executives leading key functions including strategy, administration, finance, and governance.
+Cherokee Nation has 10 executives leading key functions including strategy, administration, finance, technology, and operations.

 Leadership Roles at Cherokee Nation